iotaledger/tips/text/0017-tangle-message/0017-tangle-message.md

 The following criteria defines whether the message passes the syntactical validation:

 - The total length of the serialized message must not exceed `Max Message Length`.
+- `Network ID` must match the first 8 bytes of the BLAKE2b-256 hash of the `Network String` parameter.
 - Parents:
   - `Parents Count` must be at least 1 and not larger than `Max Parents Count`.
   - `Parents` must be sorted in lexicographical order.